-The recent issuance of convertible notes may cause an increase in the number of our shares of common stock outstanding of in excess of 36% of the number of shares currently outstanding.
+The April 2005 issuance of convertible notes may cause an increase in the number of our shares of common stock outstanding of in excess of 37% of the number of shares then outstanding and the October 2005 private placement of common stock further increased the number of shares currently outstanding by approximately 13.2%.
 The issuance of additional common stock or securities convertible into our common stock would result in further dilution of the ownership interest in us held by existing stockholders.
 We are authorized to issue, without stockholder approval, 4,800,000 shares of preferred stock, no par value, in one or more series, which may give other stockholders dividend, conversion, voting, and liquidation rights, among other rights, which may be superior to the rights of holders of our common stock.
-Our board of directors has no present intention of issuing any such preferred stock series, but reserves the right to do so in the future.
+Our Board of Directors has no present intention of issuing any such preferred stock series, but reserves the right to do so in the future.
 In addition, we are authorized to issue, without stockholder approval, a significant number of additional shares of our common stock and securities convertible into either common stock or preferred stock.